ircmaxell/Tari-PHP/README.md

 # Interfaces

-Pila defines 3 consumable interfaces:
+Pila defines 3 consumable interfaces, and 2 variations of two of them:

 ## MiddlewareInterface